 Also, since the “story” we tell ourselves seems to fit our own conclusions, we go nowhere.

-You genuinely feel that the drama and confusion in your life is a result of your enviroment.
+You genuinely feel that the drama and confusion in your life are a result of your environment.

 You blame your lack of clarity on what other people are doing to you, not what you are doing to yourself.